 Guide to Environmental Education In Crawford County

 The guide includes: local environmental agencies and individuals, presentations, fieldtrips, lists of videos, slide shows, and audio tapes.
-Any teacher or youth group leader interested may contact us for a free copy or click here for a digital copy of the district's Guide to Environmental Education Resources in Crawford County - including our video and slide show list.
+Any teacher or youth group leader interested may contact us for a free copy or click here for a digital copy of the district’s Guide to Environmental Education Resources in Crawford County.

 One of the conservation district’s main goals is to encourage conservation education.
 To accomplish this, we have several fund-raising activities that we do over the course of the year.
 Some of the educational programs and activities of the conservation district include: